monyarm/NovelVM/doc/docportal/advanced_topics/understand_audio.rst

 There is also the option to select the OPL2LPT and OPL3LPT devices, which are external hardware devices with a real OPL chip, connected through the parallel port of a computer.

 AdLib does not require a SoundFont or ROMs, so for many games it might be the easiest to configure.
-However, if an MT-32 or GS emulator or device is available, ScummVM will prioritize this over AdLib.
+However, if an MT-32 or GS emulator or device is available, NovelVM will prioritize this over AdLib.

 Mixed AdLib/MIDI mode
 ------------------------